danielcirket/danielcirket.github.io/_posts/2017-5-15-Programming-Language-Part-1-Introduction.md

 At the time of starting this project I will be starting from near-zero knowledge, that is you could sum up what I know so far as the following:

-1. Have some syntax (keeping it simple to start is usually good advice!)
+1. Have some syntax
 2. Tokenize the source text into tokens
 3. Create an AST from the tokens
 4. Declaration and type checking etc
+5. Optimisations
-5. Code optimisation / generation
+6. Code generation
-6. Output any errors during the various phases
+7. Output any errors during the various phases (Easy to print errors, harder to make them useful in as many cases as possible)

-As far as implementation goes, I'll be figuring out 99% of this as I go, very different to the usual web applications I do for my day job to say the least!
+The first three steps should be *relatively* straight forward, and I already have an idea of how this should be done from a high-level, however as far as implementation goes, I'll be figuring out 99% of this as I go, it's a very different subject to the usual LOB and web applications I do day-to-day!
+But step 4, 5, and 6, implementing them, at this stage:

-It's probably worth pointing out at this point that I'm a self-taught developer (aren't we all really?), and by that I've had no formal education in CS or relevant field, I've learnt everything as I go - but this is also a hobby and passion, not just a job!
+¯\\\_(ツ)\_/¯

 Initially I'm going to be implementing this language in C#, mostly because it's the main language I use daily - you may notice some syntax familiarity if you use C# yourself.